DACRE COTTAGE AND THE WEITI BLOCK

 Kia ora

-The Dacre Reserve Management Committee is raising funds to publish the book (production and printing costs), telling the story of the Cottage, the Dacre family, and the natural history of this stunning coastal strip between the Whangaparaoa Peninsula and the Long Bay Regional Park.
+The Dacre Reserve Management Committee is about to publish a book telling the story of the Cottage, the Dacre family, and the natural history of this stunning coastal strip between the Whangaparaoa Peninsula and the Long Bay Regional Park.

 Dating from 1855, the Cottage is the second oldest existing building in Auckland.
 It was built by Captain Ranulph Dacre for his young son Henry to farm the Weiti block of land, once the kauri trees growing there had been harvested.